yahi99/corporate-website/_posts/2020-02-12-amazons-t3-who-should-use-it-when-how-and-the-why.md

 title:  "Amazon’s T3 – Who should use it, when, how and the why?"
 author: "Full"
 categories: [ aws ]
+description: "T2 standard got vastly misunderstood due to its CPU throttling over baseline, to which Amazon introduced T2 unlimited – with a way to overcome the CPU throttling with a pay for credit mechanism for the period the EC2 ran over the baseline."
 image: "https://sergio.afanou.com/assets/images/image-midres-6.jpg"
 ---